-GE-2029A is a Windows-based communications software program available for remote control and metering of the GE-2011B Tapchanger Control.
-It is designed to interface with the microcontroller of the control through an RS-232 port (COM2.)
-The RS-232 port supports baud rates up to 19200 bps.
+GE-2029A is a Windows-based communications software program available for remote control and metering of the GE-2011C Tapchanger Control.
+It is designed to interface with the microcontroller of the control through an RS-232, RS-485, Ethernet, or fiber optics port.
+The RS-232, RS-485, and Fiber Optics port support baud rates up to 19200 bps.
+The optional RJ-45 Ethernet port supports connection speeds up to 10 Mbps, but is limited by the capability of the Control's microcontroller.
 The GE-2029A software displays all pertinent operating information.
 All operations that can be performed from the front panel user interface of the control can be duplicated remotely, through GE-2029A.
 These operations include:

 - Changing setpoint values.
 (This includes those values for normal tapchanger control operation, as well as custom configuration to the site.) - Observing values.
-(This includes measured and calculated values of realtime operating parameters.) - Data logging.
+(This includes measured and calculated values of realtime operating parameters.)

+Data logging.
 The control can internally store various parameters at selected intervals.
-The GE-2029A program can download this data into an Excel[®] spreadsheet and display.
+The GE-2029A program can download this data into an Excel® spreadsheet and display.
 Alternatively, the PC can be programmed to poll the control and obtain a pre-selected list of parameters at selected intervals.